metal-crow/Dark-Souls-1-Overhaul/README.md

 * Equipment can again be changed while in any animation

-* Bug with HP bar not reflecting the correct amount of health has been fixed
+* Bug with HP bar not reflecting the correct amount of health has been fixed (but can be disabled)

 * The game has increased memory capacity (larger files can be loaded)